AU-HC/electionguard-verifier-go/README.md

 ### Remarks on the verifier
 * The verifier is currently not verifying step `6.A` as the ElectionGuard specification is not detailed enough.
 * The verifier is currently not verifying step `11.E` and `11.F` because the information needed to verify is not located in spoiled ballots.
-* We have not yet been able to verify that step `17`, `18`, and `19` is being verified correctly as no election record contains the artifacts to verify the steps.
+* We have not yet been able to verify that step `17`, `18`, and `19` is being verified correctly as no election record contains the required artifacts to verify the steps.

 ### Sample data
 * All the sample data can be found on the release.